 “I’m just looking,” he answered.

 She smiled and returned to the register as Dan wandered the aisles, finding almost everything as he remembered it.
-He spotted a few minor changes here and there, but nothing felt foreign or out of place.
+He spotted a few minor changes, an improvement here and there, but nothing felt foreign or out of place.
 The whole experience felt surreal, as though he had been gone only a day or two instead of months.
-At the same time, it felt as though he had never been there at all, as though he had only dreamed it.
+At the same time, it felt as though he had never been there at all, as though he had only dreamt it.

 “Dan?” a familiar voice called in disbelief.